AndyObtiva/glimmer/README.markdown

 - `text bind(contact, :first_name)`
 - `text bind(contact, 'address.street')`
 - `text bind(contact, 'addresses[1].street')`
+- `text bind(contact, :age, computed_by: :date_of_birth)`
 - `text bind(contact, :name, computed_by: [:first_name, :last_name])`
 - `text bind(contact, 'profiles[0].name', computed_by: ['profiles[0].first_name', 'profiles[0].last_name'])`

-The first example binds the text property of a widget like `label` to the first name of a contact model.
+The 1st example binds the text property of a widget like `label` to the first name of a contact model.

-The second example binds the text property of a widget like `label` to the nested street of the address of a contact.
+The 2nd example binds the text property of a widget like `label` to the nested street of the address of a contact.
 This is called nested property data binding.

-The third example binds the text property of a widget like `label` to the nested indexed address street of a contact.
+The 3rd example binds the text property of a widget like `label` to the nested indexed address street of a contact.
 This is called nested indexed property data binding.

+The 4th example demonstrates computed value data binding whereby the value of `age` depends on changes to `date_of_birth`.

-The fourth example demonstrates computed value data binding whereby the value of `name` depends on changes to both `first_name` and `last_name`.
+The 5th example demonstrates computed value data binding whereby the value of `name` depends on changes to both `first_name` and `last_name`.

-The fifth example demonstrates nested indexed computed value data binding whereby the value of `profiles[0].name` depends on changes to both nested `profiles[0].first_name` and `profiles[0].last_name`.
+The 6th example demonstrates nested indexed computed value data binding whereby the value of `profiles[0].name` depends on changes to both nested `profiles[0].first_name` and `profiles[0].last_name`.

-You may learn more about Glimmer's syntax by reading the Eclipse Zone Tutorial mentioned in resources and opening up the samples under the `samples` folder.
+You may learn more about Glimmer's syntax by reading the Eclipse Zone Tutorial mentioned in resources and opening up the samples under the [samples](https://github.com/AndyObtiva/glimmer/tree/master/samples) directory.

 ### Observer